markmoxon/elite-source-code-bbc-master/3-assembled-output/README.txt

 ---------------------------------------
-Acornsoft Elite (for loading on Econet)
+Acornsoft Elite (Econet version)

 Version: BBC Master
 Variant: Master Compact release
 Product: Superior Software

+Teletext conversion by Mark Moxon

-Copy ELITE, BDATA, BCODE to $.Library
+Copy ELITE, ELITE2, BDATA & BCODE into the $.LIBRARY directory on the server

-For each user, create a folder $.Elite in their home directory and copy the
-RunElite and MAX files in there
+Create a directory called $.Elite in the user's home directory, and copy the MAX file in there

-Then they can play Elite by typing:
-  *RUN $.Elite.RunElite

-Commander files are saved into the user's $.Elite folder, like MAX
+Users can play Elite by typing *ELITE and commander files will be saved into the user's $.Elite folder

 See www.bbcelite.com for details
 ---------------------------------------